Nebraska Office of Highway Safety

-Occupant restraint laws should be considered to be the minimum standards.
+Occupant restraint laws should be considered to be minimum standards.
 The two biggest differences between what is legal vs. what is recommended are:

 1. The laws are based on age whereas “best practice” recommendations for the best crash protection are based on weight and physical development.

 2. None of these laws require all occupants be buckled up at all times in all seating positions.

-Parents and caregivers can be assured if they follow the "best practice" guidelines and recommendations for restraining children, it WILL be legal as well.
+Parents and caregivers can be assured that if they follow "best practice" guidelines and recommendations for restraining children, it WILL be legal as well.

 Important Safety Reminders

 Best Practice” recommendations for providing maximum protection for an infant, child, or adult can be found on the Safe Kids Nebraska website.
 For additional information on restraining children past age five Click here to view the "Boosters Are For Big Kids" flyer.

-Putting a child's safety seat into a vehicle can be confusing.
-Installing a child safety seat properly is important for your child's safety!
-For tip on proper installation information click on any of the following links to external websites:
+Putting a child’s safety seat into a vehicle can be very confusing.
+Installing a child safety seat properly is important for your child’s safety!
+For tips on proper installation click on any of these links to external websites:

 Check-Up Events are set up in public areas such as shopping center parking lots.
 Checks are conducted for a set period of time (usually 3-4 hours).
 Parents and caregivers bring their child’s safety seat, motor vehicle, and child to the event.
 Trained child passenger safety technicians perform an evaluation for all children in the vehicle who are under 13 years old.
 They will check for the following:

 To find out when the next event will be held in your area, click on Nebraska Safe Kid’s website and click on “Calendar of Events.”
 The Safe Kids Nebraska Toll-Free Phone Number is 1-800-745-9311.

 In the United States, motor vehicle crashes were the leading cause of death for children age 4 and every age 11 through 14 years old (based on 2009 figures, from National Center for Health Statistics).
 During 2011, an average of 3 children age 14 and younger were killed and 469 were injured every day in motor vehicle crashes.
 (Source: NHTSA 2011)